1.5 New Website Project for Century Wharf Members

 The Century Wharf development comprises 19 buildings divided into 35 self-contained units confusingly known as houses.

 Following numerous site visits the RTMF decided that three RTM Companies could manage the estate and in October 2012 three Century Wharf RTM Companies were incorporated”.

 The Board of Directors works very closely with Warwick Estates, the management company appointed to carry out the day-to-day operation of Century Wharf.
 Service charges are monitored and closely scrutinised, ensuring the development is safe, well maintained and its appearance is of a high standard.

 Board Members, as of January 2017, are as listed on the Century Wharf website, which is being launched in Spring 2017.
 First point of contact will be the Development Manager, located in the office at the North Gate.

-The Century Wharf website is under construction.
-Access details will be circulated early in 2017.
-We anticipate that the features of the website will improve communication between residents, the management company and the Directors.
+The Century Wharf website is intended to improve communication between residents, the management company and the RTM Directors.

-If you are not currently a member of the RTM group, we would encourage you to join, as your views and input as a Leaseholder is valuable.
-Members of the Right to Manage Company have a vote at the AGM, influence the direction of management of Century Wharf and elect Directors.
-Please direct your request to email@example.com
+If you are not currently a member of the RTM group, we would encourage you to join, as your views and input as a Leaseholder are valuable.
+Members of the Right to Manage Company have access to RTM Directors to influence the direction of management of Century Wharf.
+Please direct your request to firstname.lastname@example.org

 2.0 Contact Information